 - Staff and volunteer buy-in: As with all aspects of a CCP, it’s critical that the people on the front lines are fully committed.
 This means not only knowing what the message is, but also appreciating its underlying rationale.

 - Style guide: To maintain consistency, a basic style guide should be developed.
-Among the topics to be addressed are the name of the program (“Best Friends program,” “TNR program,” “feral cat program,” etc.), frequently used terms and phrases (“community cats” vs. “feral cats,” shelter deaths, etc.) and common acronyms and abbreviations (CCP, TNR, etc.).
+Among the topics to be addressed are the name of the program (“Best Friends program,” “TNR program,” “feral cat program,” etc.), frequently used terms and phrases (“community cats” vs. “feral cats,” shelter deaths, etc.) and common acronyms and abbreviations (CCP, TNR, RTF, etc.).
 Although these might seem like trivial concerns — especially when seen against the numerous other challenges associated with the implementation of a CCP — the benefits are well worth the investment.
 (Again, this is especially important during times of transition.)

 - Frequent check-ins: As the new program is rolled out, it will soon become clear what’s working and what is not.
-It’s very important, therefore, to check in with various team members (CCP staff and volunteers, shelter staff, enforcement officers, etc.) on a regular basis, and adjust messaging efforts accordingly.
+It’s very important, therefore, to check in with various team members (CCP staff and volunteers, shelter staff, field services officers, etc.) on a regular basis, and adjust messaging efforts accordingly.

 How to get the word out